 How To: Make Your Own Glazing Putty

 This is about as easy as it gets.
-Mix some linseed oil with the whiting until you get to a workable consistency like Play-Doh or if you are a bake, actual dough.
+Mix some linseed oil with the whiting until you get to a workable consistency like Play-Doh or if you are a baker, actual dough.
 The consistency of your putty is completely dependent on your preferences.
 You may want it softer or firmer depending on your needs.

 Personally, I have found that the best consistency for glazing with a putty knife is thicker than you initially think.
 The putty should be firm enough that it won’t slump or sag when rolled into a ball.

 Mix the two together in a bowl or other container to initially blend the ingredients.
 Eventually, you will have to pull it out and spread it on the table to knead by hand like a baker to get it all mixed thoroughly.
 Knead the putty and work it until it is a consistent texture throughout.